kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

      resource allocation.
 * `namespaceSelector` - determines in which namespaces scheduling gate will be added to pods.
 This field is a standard kubernetes selector.
-* `enableClusterAppsResourceQuota` (default = false) - set to true, to allows creation and management of ClusterAppsResourceQuota
+* `allowApplicationAwareClusterResourceQuota` (default = false) - set to true, to allows creation and management of ClusterAppsResourceQuota

   **note**: this setting cause some performance cost.
 Only set to true if there is a good reason.